rorosonoio/Geospatial-analysis-of-Milan-rents/Descriptive spatial statistics/descriptiveLocal.md

 part of the city seem to have a high Moran’s I value.
 It can also be noticed, from the choropleth present in the global analysis, that those areas had the lowest prices in rent.
-This could mean that being this far away from the center makes it an influential area, and it could influence the nearby areas to have lower prices than the city center.
+This could mean that being this far away from the center makes it an influential area by itself, and it could influence the nearby areas.

-Given the previous calculation, it is useful to calculate the actual significance of those result.
+However, after the previous calculations, it is useful to calculate the actual significance of those result.

 ``` r